pantheon-systems/documentation/source/_docs/migrate-wordpress-site-networks.md

 **Database** - a single `.sql` dump that contains the content and active state of the site's configurations.

-If your `.sql` file is less than 500MB, you can use the Import tool on the Workflow tab to import the database from a URL.
+If your `.sql` file is less than 500MB, you can use the Import tool on the Database/Files section of the Dev tab to import the database from a URL.
 If it is less than 100MB, you can upload the file directly.
 Importing an `.sql` file larger than 500MB require the use of the command line:

 1. From the Dev environment on the Site Dashboard, click **Connection Info** and copy the database connection string.
 It will look similar to this: